Tractability and Phase Transitions in Endogenous Network Formation

-This paper contributes to the literature by establishing conditions under which a potential can be associated to a stochastic dynamic network formation game, analogous to the conditions to construct a potential established in \citet{Monderer1996PotentialGames} for general potential games and \citet{Chakrabarti2007NetworkPotentials} in deterministic network formation games.
-I expand on the model of myopic network formation in \citet{Mele2017AFormation} by providing a characterization of when a potential function can be constructed given an arbitrary set of deterministic utilities.
-Other extensions can be found in \citet{hsieh2022structural}, which includes continuous actions in the agents' decision problem (as opposed to only link formation/deletion), and in \citet{badev2021nash}, which considers simultaneous changes to the state of multiple network links.
+This paper contributes to the broad literature on the analysis of endogenous network formation models.
+A common feature of these models is to include stochasticity in the meeting process and agents' utilities to obtain tractable results.
+See \citet{Jackson1996, Bala2000AFormation, Jackson2001TheNetworks, Jackson2012SocialExchange} for examples of deterministic network formation and \citet{Jackson2002TheNetworks, Currarini2009AnMinoritiesandSegregation, golub2010strategic, Mele2017AFormation, mele2022structural} for stochastic network formation.
+See \citet{jackson2005survey, jackson2008social} for more complete surveys of network formation models and their properties.

+Recent work on network formation includes additional choices in addition to link formation/deletion and analyzes the resulting network, such as \citet{hsieh2022structural, sadler2024gamesendogenousnetworks}. \citet{badev2021nash} considers simultaneous changes to the state of multiple network links.
 This paper differs from these in that more general utility functions for network formation are considered, but only in settings with single link evaluations and with no additional actions.
-For the case of forward-looking agents, \citet{dutta2005farsighted} establishes equilibrium existence results in a more general setting than mine, but lacks a tractable characterization of the resulting probabilities over the space of networks.
+For the case of forward-looking agents, \citet{dutta2005farsighted} establishes equilibrium existence results in a more general setting, but lacks a tractable characterization of the resulting probabilities over the space of networks.